metabase/metabase/docs/developers-guide/driver-changelog.md

 # Driver Interface Changelog

-## Metabase 0.48.0

-- The multimethod `metabase.driver.sql-jdbc.sync.describe-table/get-table-pks` is changed to return a vector instea of a set.

 ## Metabase 0.47.0

 - A new driver feature has been added: `:schemas`.
 This feature signals whether the database organizes tables in